matthdan003/sorting_visualizer/README.md

 - Bubble Sort

 ### Features
-- This project was built with React native
+- Array length from 50 - 200
-- Features ability to change array size and sorting speed
+- Change array size and sorting speed
+- Generate a new random array

+### Built with
+- React native